yousefelassal/quote-cron/README.md

 > If you want things to be different, perhaps the answer is to become different yourself.

 > To choose what is difficult all one's days, as if it were easy, that is faith.

+> You cannot have what you do not want.